motacola/PandocPro/README.md

 ## 🧠 Configure Your Local LLM (Optional)

+### VS Code Activity Bar launcher

+Open the repo in VS Code and use the **PandocPro** icon on the Activity Bar (left rail).
+It includes an “Open PandocPro GUI” command that runs the Electron/Vite dev task.
+See `.vscode/pandocpro-extension` (local helper extension) and `.vscode/tasks.json` for the runnable task.

 Prefer running your own models?
 Use the helper to discover what's on your Mac:

 ```bash